HicH987/ulcer_detection/README.md

 ## Deployment

 - all videos are in [ulcer_detection/dataset/videos]
-- each video has the name "Endpscopy_<number of the video>.mp4"
+- each video has the name "Endpscopy_{number of the video}.mp4"
 - <<number of the video>> ∈ [0,4]

 To launch the detection on a video, open your favorite Terminal and run this commands: